 Well, that’s baaaasically what happened, though we were about 50 miles shy of San Francisco when another storm came through.
 That particular storm saw us stuck in our tent for somewhere around 36 hours, at which point Tom decided enough was enough, took a bus to a Uhaul office, rented us a Uhaul truck, and drove us to a friend’s warm, dry house in Santa Cruz.

 The very next day, in Santa Cruz, we found the exact Toyota Motorhome that we have talked about for ages, a 1989 Dolphin with just 30,000 miles on her, in excellent mechanical and physical shape.
 She was ready to go as is, and it is very rare to find a Toyota Dolphin in complete working condition.
-It felt like it was meant to be, so we bought her, loaded up our bicycles, and continued our adventure.
-(We also did our first big renovation on the road!
-Click here to read about it!)
+It felt like it was meant to be, so we bought her, loaded up our bicycles, and continued our adventure down the coast of California (for some MUST see spots on the California coast, check out this Ultimate Guide to California)!

 Allowing ourselves the flexibility to change our plans, to let our trip evolve as needed, was so important.
 We have not looked back or regretted our decision once.
 Now Indy can lay around on a couch all day (his favorite activity), and as I write this we are already on a Mexican beach drinking Tecate, and listening to the surf.
 We still have our bikes with us, and we went on a long ride through Death Valley recently, a location we would have missed out on if we had not switched from bicycles to our motorhome.